benkredda/assignment_2/README.md

 the average velocity is computed using the last 5 messages

-a launch file is created to start the whole simulation setting the value for the frequency at which Node_c publishes the information is set. the simulation of the nodes is shown in the pdf named simulations attached below the flowchart of the Node_a is in a different pdf named flowchart of Node_a attached below
+a launch file is created to start the whole simulation setting the value for the frequency at which Node_c publishes the information is set. the simulation of the nodes is shown in the pdf named the simulations attached below the flowchart of the Node_a is in a different pdf named flowchart of Node_a attached below

 ## Rviz